mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter1.md

 * chapter7
 * chapter9

-Each branch corresponds with the chapters in this bootcamp guide.
+Each branch corresponds with the chapters in this workshop guide.
 The guide starts with the code from the `start` branch, and progresses with each chapter.

 > **NOTE** You don't need to copy the code from each branch, only the `start` branch.
 If you're following along with the guide, you can start with the `start` branch.
 If you get stuck, or if you can't follow-along, you can grab a fresh set of code from a branch name matching the chapter you're on.
 For example, if you get stuck and can't get your code working at the end of chapter 5, you can jump to chapter 6 and grab the `chapter6` branch.